MaximeTAlgosup/binary-search-tree-assignment/README.md

 The system has the following limitations:

 1. The system does not persist data between runs
-2. The system does not handle the suppression of a book having two childs
+2. The system does not handle the suppression of a book having two children
+3. The system does not handle strings